dwtechnologies/zendesk-translation-via-aws-eventbridge-apigateway-webhook/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Why not using eventbridge partner setup?
+You need the "api package" subscription from zendesk, they basically bill you for not needing to setup webhooks.
+Is it a price question?
+No, we got our setup deleted (we participated in the beta) in production from no where by zendesk.
+After we escalated the support ticket to our account manager we got informed that this is a subscription based feature, we also thought that the attitude was not right and we did not get any info about this before or during the beta.<br />
+Even if we were happy with the partner setup that was running for 6-7 months we started to build this setup instead as of the experience above.

 ### Todo
 Remove the custom apigateway and lambda authorizer and use the new feature for <a href="https://aws.amazon.com/blogs/compute/using-api-destinations-with-amazon-eventbridge/">outgoing and incoming webhooks form eventbridge</a>